adobe/helix-cli/docs/concepts.md

 to Adobe I/O Runtime and configures Fastly which actions to invoke in response to HTTP requests.

+### Resource

+The _resource_ is the target of the HTTP request.
+It typically maps to a markdown document in the content repository, without the [file extension][extension].

 ### Selector

 A _selector_ is the URL part between the [resource][resource] and the [file extension][extension], e.g. `bar` in `/foo.bar.html`.
-You can use selectors to render different variations of the same underlying resource, e.g. you may choose to have an `/index.html` (default/empty selector), and `/index.toc.json` for a table of contents of the same content but in JSON format, or an `/index.sitemap.xml` for a sitemap in XML format.
+You can use selectors to have the [Helix pipeline][pipeline] render different variations of the same underlying resource, e.g. you may choose to have an `/index.html` (default/empty selector), and `/index.toc.json` for a table of contents of the same content but in JSON format, or an `/index.sitemap.xml` for a sitemap in XML format.

-### Resource

-TBD

 ### File Extension

 [Helix pipelines][pipeline] key on the _file extension_ of the requested resource, e.g. `html` in `/foo.bar.html`.

-### Helix Pipeline

-TBD

 [fastly-services]: https://docs.fastly.com/guides/basic-setup/working-with-services
 [vcl]: https://docs.fastly.com/vcl/